EmilK97/10xDevsProject/README.md

-# 10xDevsProjekt
+# BoardGameTracker

-A modern web application for efficient project management and team collaboration.
+A simple web application to help board game enthusiasts track their collection and identify rarely used games.

 ## Table of Contents
 - [Project Description](#project-description)